school-brainhack/school-brainhack.github.io/content/en/modules/project_management/index.md

    * [ADNI](http://adni.loni.usc.edu/)
    * [UK biobank](https://www.ukbiobank.ac.uk/)
    * [CIMAQ](http://www.cima-q.ca/en/home/)
- * Find an example of a neuroimaging paper described on the open science framework (or somewhere else), with 1. code available?
+ * Find an example of a neuroimaging paper described on the open science framework (or somewhere else), with 1.
+Code available?
 2. Documentation for data analysis available?
 3. Data available?
 For each aspect, summarize briefly the standards followed (if any).

 ### Create a project template for your Brainhack School project

-We have learned about the community standard of data sharing in the previous exercise and how that improves communutcation and collaboration with researchers.
+We have learned about the community standard of data sharing in the previous exercise and how that improves communication and collaboration with researchers.
 The same principle can be applied to your analysis code.
 Using a consistent project template will help when your project grow in the long run.
-For this section, please prepare your answer as an GitHub repository.
+For this section, please prepare your answer as a GitHub repository.
 We will follow the first lesson [Set up your project](https://goodresearch.dev/setup.html) in the [Good Research Code Handbook](https://goodresearch.dev/index.html)

 :memo: Please skip the [Install a project package](https://goodresearch.dev/setup.html#install-a-project-package) section.
 We recommend to revisit this part after completing the [python packaging](/modules/packaging) module.